elchericito/prive-docs/notifications/enabling-transactional-sms.md

 ---
 description: >-
-  Prive offers transactional emails at no additional cost to communicate with subscribers at every stage of their subscription journey.
+  Recurly Commerceoffers transactional emails at no additional cost to communicate with subscribers at every stage of their subscription journey.
 These communications are not for marketing purposes.
 ---